The People of Perchance

 Christa Borden

-Mary Mag / Ella / Mame, High Steel; Egeus / Starveling / Peaseblossom, A Midsummer Night’s Dream
+Mary Mag / Ella / Mame, High Steel; Egeus / Starveling / Peaseblossom, A Midsummer Night’s Dream; Veranda, Flying Doctor

 Dearest gentle reader…Christa Borden is thrilled to be rejoining the magical force that is Perchance Theatre Co.
 She is most grateful to Danielle and Mary for this opportunity.